Bertshet/BDProjects/README.md

 5: Launch Discord and see if the theme is in the list.
 <p>
 <p>
-there will soon be screenshots of what things will look like.
+There will soon be screenshots of what things will look like.